dirs-dev/directories-rs/README.md

 - The _directories_ library is designed to provide an accurate snapshot of the system's state at the point of invocation of `BaseDirs::new`, `UserDirs::new` or `ProjectDirs::from`.
-Subsequent changes to the state of the system are not reflected in values creates prior to such a change.
+Subsequent changes to the state of the system are not reflected in values created prior to such a change.
 - This library does not create directories or check for their existence.
 The library only provides information on what the path to a certain directory _should_ be.
 How this information is used is a decision that developers need to make based on the requirements of each individual application.